payabbhi/superheroes-node/dropin/README.md

 ```

-# Step 3: Error Handling
+# Step 3: Add `Exception Handling`

-In Step 3, we further enhance the code by adding basic `error handling` and also show you how to debug any possible errors in your code.
+In Step 3, we further enhance the code by adding basic `Exception Handling` and also show you how to debug any possible errors in your code.

 Refer to [Exception Handling](https://payabbhi.com/docs/api/?node#errors) for documentation of exception classes.